Recursoft/LogicDriver-Example/README.md

 1. Unreal should prompt to build the project
     - Visual Studio is required for the project to build.
 It can be downloaded from https://visualstudio.microsoft.com/downloads/
         - Make sure [Game development with C++](https://devblogs.microsoft.com/cppblog/directx-game-development-with-c-in-visual-studio/) is checked during the install.
 Otherwise building the project may fail
-        - Make sure .NET Framework 4.6 is installed
+        - Make sure .NET Framework 4.6 SDK is installed

 ## Installation & Walk-through Video